 Sparkeless Disconnect (Type 1 only)

 As the type 1 has a fixed 150 ohm resistor, no current limitation can be indicated.
 For charger points with a socket, the Type 2 plug connected at the charge point will indicate the current capacity to the charge point.
 For tethered cables, it is assumed the current limitation is set in accordance with the power supply and the cable capacity, which ever has the lowest value.
-See also proximity pilot for how this is enforced.
+See also PWM Signal for how this is enforced.

-The Type 1 plug has a button with a mechanical button and lever which hooks into the socket of the car.
+The Type 1 plug has a button with a mechanical lever which hooks into the socket of the car.
 The position of the lever is monitored with a (micro)switch.
 The plug can only be disconnected from the car if the button is pressed and thus activating the switch.
 This will cause the proximity pilot resistor to change from 150 Ohm to 500 ohm.
 With this, the EV will detect the attempt to disconnect the charge cable and will stop the charging process immediately.
 As the contacts will not carry current anymore, there are no sparks.
 It is safe and the contacts will last longer.
 How this is achieved in a type 2 plug can be read here.